-Assessment is also tailored to the individual: classrooms schools that and implement personalized learning competency-based use progression, so that students can move onto the next standards or topics when they've mastered what they're currently working on.
+individual: also tailored to the Assessment is and that schools classrooms implement personalized learning competency-based use progression, so that students can move onto the next standards or topics when they've mastered what they're currently working on.
 That way, students in personalized learning classrooms can progress to work beyond their grade level as they master topics, while students who need additional help have that time built into their daily schedules as well.